The Vascular Bridge: Why Managing Liver Pressure Protects Your Brain

 📋 48-Hour Vascular Action Plan

-Print this and bring it to your next cardiology or hepatology appointment.
+Print this list out and present it to your care team at your next cardiology or hepatology checkup.

 Scientific Citations & Research Sources

 • 1.
-Journal of Hepatology: "The Role of Beta-Blockers in Cirrhotic Management."
+Journal of Hepatology: "The Hemodynamic Role of Non-Selective Beta-Blockers in Portal Hypertension and Systemic Vasodilatatory Dynamics."